-4.4 The performance of the property portfolio is important to both the financial position of the Council and achievement of strategic priorities, but under the Council's current management structure there is no dedicated forum for discussion of property-related matters.
-Specific investment proposals are raised to the Capital Strategy Steering Group, and decisions affecting Dacorum's property assets may be raised at other Corporate Groups (see figure 22, below) or the Corporate Management Team, but there is no regular, overarching governance process for property.
+4.4 The performance of the property portfolio is important to both the financial position of the Council and achievement of strategic priorities.
+Under the Council's current management structure there is a dedicated forum for discussion of property-related matters.
+Specific investment proposals are raised to the Budget Review Group, and decisions affecting Dacorum's property assets are raised at the Property Management Board (see figure 22, below